S3ler/SimpleBluetoothLowEnergySocket/README.md

 5. close connection

 For all (tcp, udp, BLE) technologies a **connector** and a **connection** class shall be implemented a **SimpleConnectorInterface** and a **SimpleConnectionInterface**.
+This shall make the whole project even estensible to other technologies like ZigBee, Lora and so on.